About the course

-Applicants are normally expected to be predicted or have achieved a first-class or strong upper second-class undergraduate degree with honours (or equivalent international qualifications), as a minimum, in an area of relevance to your research project.

-However, entrance is very competitive and most successful applicants have a GPA of 3.7, a first-class degree or equivalent international qualification.

-A previous master’s degree is not required.

 - a first-class or strong upper second-class undergraduate degree with honours in an area of relevance to your research project.

 However, entrance is very competitive and most successful applicants have a first-class degree or equivalent international qualification.

 A previous master’s degree is not required.